-Also, Act No. 212 of August 29, 2002, as amended (Act No. 212), provides a type of accelerated depreciation, where the constructed structure, that constitutes housing, can be depreciated using the straight-line method over a 7 year period.
-However, this deduction is available to persons that invest in housing construction or improvement in a urban center and that had not benefited from the credit provided in Article 4.03 E or 4.03 F of Act No. 212.
-For additional details refer to Act No. 212 and the Internal Revenue Circular Letter No. 04-04.
+Also, Act No. 212 of August 29, 2002, as amended (Act No. 212), provides a type of accelerated depreciation, where the constructed structure, that constitutes housing, can be depreciated using the straightline method over a 7 year period.
+However, this deduction is available to persons that invest in housing construction or improvement in an urban center and that has not benefited from the credit provided in Article 4.03 E or 4.03 F of Act No. 212.
+For additional details, refer to Act No. 212 and Internal Revenue Circular Letter No. 08-14 of October 31, 2008 and its regulatory provisions.

-The detail of accelerated depreciation shall be included in Part (c) of Schedule E $\,$ - Depreciation.
+The detail of accelerated depreciation shall be included in Part (c) of Schedule E - Depreciation.